prabnur/stand_app/README.md

 ## More Info

-This project is intended to be released on both Android and iOS.
-It has a reached a point where I think it is ready for release.
+This project is ireleased on [Android](https://play.google.com/store/apps/details?id=com.prabnur.stand_app).
+I am running into Technical Issues with Apple's payment system so I cannot get a Dev Account with them at this point.

 ## I wanna help